The Good and the Bad of TypeScript

 Optional static typing

-TypeScript introduces optional strong static typing: once declared, a variable doesn’t change its type and can take only certain values.
-The compiler alerts developers to type-related mistakes, so they have no chances to hit the production phase.
+TypeScript introduces optional strong static typing: Once declared, a variable doesn’t change its type and can take only certain values.
+The compiler alerts developers to type-related mistakes, so they have no opportunity to hit the production phase.
 This results in less error-prone code and better performance during execution.

 But static typing is not only about catching bugs.
-It also gives the code more structure, makes it self-documenting and more readable, speeds up debugging and refactoring, and, all totaled, increases productivity across a large team.
+It also gives the code more structure, makes it self-documenting and more readable, speeds up debugging and refactoring.
+All told increases productivity across a large team.

 It’s important to note that TS doesn’t force declaring types everywhere.
 Developers are free to change the level of type strictness in different parts of the project.
 This approach distinguishes TS from other statically typed languages and allows you to find the right balance between flexibility and correctness.